 As discussed in MFS' Proxy Voting Policies and Procedures, some MFS sponsored pooled investment vehicles, such as the firm's US-registered mutual funds, may participate in a securities lending program.
 For these vehicles, MFS will attempt to recall US securities on loan if the firm or its agent receive timely notice of a shareholder meeting before the relevant record date.
 There may be instances in which the firm is unable to recall in a timely manner US securities on loan to vote these shares.
 MFS does not generally recall non-US securities on loan because there may be insufficient advanced notice of proxy materials, record dates or vote cutoff dates to allow the firm to recall the shares in a timely manner in certain markets on an automated basis.
 As a result, non-US securities that are on loan will generally not be voted.
-If MFS receives timely notice of what the firm determines that voting is in the best long-term economic interest of its shareholders, then we will attempt to recall the loaned shares in a timely manner.
+If MFS receives timely notice of what the firm determines to be an unusual, significant vote for a non-US security on loan and the firm determines that voting is in the best long-term economic interest of its shareholders, then we will attempt to recall the loaned shares in a timely manner.